jsantias/fifa-wwc-2023-ticket-fetcher/README.md

    HOOK_URL=<slack webhook url>
    ```

-3. In a new terminal, change directory to the repository folder and run `main.py`
+3. In a new terminal, change directory to the repository folder and run `pip3 install -r requirements.txt`

+4. Now run `main.py`

-4. Keep an eye out for a slack notification or your cart
+5. Keep an eye out for a slack notification or your cart

 ### Gotchas (IMPORTANT!
 MUST READ)